wasiejen/Free-Snap-Tap/README.md

-# Free Snap Tap: Universal Keyboard Snap Tap with Tap Groups, Rebinds (Key Replacements), Macros (Aliases) and custom delay on a per key basis.
+# Free Snap Tap: Universal Keyboard Snap Tap with Tap Groups, Rebinds (Key Replacements), Macros (Aliases) and custom adjustable delay for each key.

 **Works as of V0.8.0 without triggering Valve Anti Cheat (if delays are not set too short :-) )**